byrnereese/mkdocs-minify-plugin/README.md

   - Defaults to `False`.
   - Sets whether a hash should be added to the JS and CSS file names.
     If set to `True`, you must specificy the files using `js_files` or `css_files` (see below).
+  - This setting makes sure that the users will download the up-to-date version of the files between MkDocs builds instead of loading old versions from the browser cache.
 - `js_files`:
   - Defaults to `None`.
   - List of JS files to be minified.